FrancescoVIncelli/Hand_Networks/README.md

 │   ├── density_dir.m           - Density of a directed graph is computed.
 Kept seperate because it is used in more │   │                             then on code
-│   └── get_node_pose.m         - This script gets pixel positions on an image which are used to plot the graph │
+│   └── get_node_pose.m         - This script gets pixel positions on an image which are used to plot the graph │   │
+│   ├── plot_degrees.m		- This script plots the degrees of each electrode position in the form of table │   ├── plot_degrees_hists.m	- This script plots the degrees in the form of a bar graph │   ├── plot_density.m		- This script plots the densities in the form of a bar graph │   ├── plot_efficiency.m	- This script plots the efficiency in the form of topographical representation │
 ├── auxiliary/
 │   └── electrode_pos.JPG       - The image which is used to get the pixel position (obtained from PhusioNet)